rsm-gh/akbl/README.md

 * Why using a batch:
   * Because it is the common way to install GNU/Linux software that do not comes from any repository.
-  * Because it allows to do anything that it is necessary to do (Move files, start services, etc etc..).
+  * Because it allows to do anything that it is necessary to do (Move files, start services, etc..).
   * Because it works for any GNU/Linux distribution.
 I do not need to pass hours checking the dependencies of each distribution and making tests.
   * Because it does not requires to release the code, it can be directly taken from GIT, which allows much more flexibility.